-First of its kind in atlantic canada!
+First of its kind in Atlantic Canada!

 Radically Open Dialectical Behaviour (RO-DBT) is a new evidence-based treatment created by Dr. Thomas Lynch for people with emotional/behavioural over-control which often leads to loneliness.
 "Self-control' is usually seen as a good thing, however, too much self-control can cause difficulties.
 Excessive self-control is associated with social isolation and poor interpersonal relations and it contributes to conditions like anorexia nervosa, obsessive-compulsive personality disorder, chronic depression and autistic spectrum disorders.
-This treatment has also proved beneficial for treatment refractory anxiety (meaning you have tried treatments and they haven't worked) and maladptive perfectionism.
+This treatment has also proved beneficial for the treatment of refractory anxiety (meaning you have tried treatments and they haven't worked) and maladaptive perfectionism.

 How is RO-DBT different from other psychotherapies?

-This therapy prioritizes social-signalling as the primary mechanism of change.
+This therapy prioritizes social signalling as the primary mechanism of change.
 The way we present ourselves to others (i.e. body language, voice tone, behaviours) often impacts how others perceive and interact with us.
 How others interact with us, can affect how safe we feel, and this influences how we behave in return, potentially creating a problematic cycle.

 Skills training groups teach the client new skills to skills and social-signalling strategies to achieve emotional well-being.
 It also emphasizes actively seeking one’s “personal unknown” to learn from our experiences.
 Each group skills training session is run like a class.
 After a brief mindfulness practice, the previous weeks’ content is reviewed, homework (to practice skills) is shared, new skills are taught, and new homework is assigned.